WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

 !!!
 Important

-    After successful PURCHASE operation, [GET a Sale call](#get-a-sale-call) is advised, as it provides complete Sale information.
+    After successful response, making [`GET /v1/sales/{id}`](#get-a-sale-call) call is advised, as it provides all information.

 ### Response indicating 2-step WeChat payment

-In order to identify whether the follow-up _CONFIRM_ request is required, status code has to be parsed.
+In order to identify whether the follow-up _CONFIRM_ operation is required, status code has to be parsed.

-Code **1001 indicates** that WeChat purchase transactions is not completed and **follow-up _CONFIRM_ request is required**.
+**Status Code 1001 indicates** that WeChat purchase transactions is not completed and **follow-up _CONFIRM_ request is required**.

     {
         "operation": "PURCHASE",